How Important Are Ad Demand Sources To Total Ad Revenue?

-Some Ad Mangement shops rely on demand to equalize (the ad demand will ‘sort itself out’).
+Some ad management shops rely on demand to equalize (the ad demand will ‘sort itself out’).
 They ‘stack the ads high and sell them cheap’ – relying on sheer ad numbers to make up for the lower prices.

-Putting ads into all pages (in all circumstances) damages UX.
+Putting ads on all pages (in all circumstances) damages UX.
 Publishers need to watch their data carefully to ensure they don’t damage user experiences — and long-term ad inventory value.

 Ad demand source optimization is just one aspect of a much larger optimization problem.

-But, where is the point of diminishing return?
+But, where is the point of diminishing returns?